ampelion/trip_list_preview/README.md

 ## Why this exists

 I built this in one Claude Code session as a learning exercise for the Anthropic Fellows application.
-I'm a biologist, I started off in ornithology and have been using ML in my work for years but I'd never used an agentic coding tool.
-The application asked about using Claude Code, so I added the extension to my vscode interface, picked a real scientific question I'd been wanting to scope, and built it.
+I'm a biologist, started in ornithology and have been using ML for years, but never used an agentic coding tool.
+The application asked about using Claude Code, so I added the extension to my VS Code interface, picked a real scientific question I'd been wanting to scope, and built it.

 ## How it works